-A leave of absence is granted only to applicants in good academic standing at the time of the request.
-The student must be matriculated, have a total of 30 earned degree credits, and have maintained a minimum GPA of 2.000.
+- Applicants must be in good academic standing at time of request; - Student must be matriculated, have a total of 30 earned degree credits; and - Have maintained a minimum GPA of 2.0.

 If the request is made and approved between semesters, then the approved leave begins the following semester.
-A student making an all-college withdrawal after the beginning of a semester does not need a leave of absence for that semester; a leave of absence is needed only for a subsequent semester of interrupted study.
 Notation of leave of absence status, and the date, is made on the student's transcript.
-If the student does not return at the conclusion of an approved leave, or does not request and receive an extension of the leave, the student is considered to have withdrawn from BCC.
+If the student does not return at the conclusion of an approved leave, or does not request and receive an extension of the leave, the student is considered to have withdrawn form BCC.